ycm-core/YouCompleteMe/README.md

 Displays the preview window populated with quick info about the identifier under the cursor.
 Depending on the file type, this includes things like:

-* The type or declaration of identifier
+* The type or declaration of identifier,
-* Doxygen/javadoc comments
+* Doxygen/javadoc comments,
-* Python docstrings
+* Python docstrings,
 * etc.

 Supported in filetypes: `c, cpp, objc, objcpp, cs, python, typescript,